 Phase 4: Completion and Operations (2027-2030)

-The final phase transitions from construction finance to operational finance.
-Remaining construction disbursements fund completion works and defect rectification.
-New financial instruments support operational working capital, trade finance, and the maintenance capital expenditure that sustains infrastructure performance over the concession period.
-Revenue generation from freight operations begins offsetting operating costs, though full financial self-sustainability is not expected until freight volumes reach target levels in the late 2020s.
+The final phase would transition from construction finance to operational finance.
+Remaining construction drawdowns, working capital, trade finance, and maintenance capital expenditure should be described only when lender, borrower, or audited project documents disclose them.
+Revenue generation from freight operations begins offsetting operating costs, though full financial self-sustainability depends on reaching freight-volume targets that remain forecasts.

 Comparison: Lobito Corridor vs. China's Belt and Road